Call Detail

 CONFERENCE PASS AND MEMBERSHIP

-Selected artists will receive a complimentary conference pass and NCECA membership for the 2027 conference.
+Selected artists will receive a complimentary NCECA conference pass and one-year membership for the 2027 conference.

-The conference pass and membership are non-transferable and valid only for the 2027 conference.
+Conference passes and memberships are non-transferable.
+The conference pass is valid only for the 2027 NCECA conference.

 CALENDAR